wp_hash()

 A hash — it is a fixed-length string created from any data.
 Such a string is created in such a way that the probability of occurrence of different data with the same hash tends to zero, and restore data by their hash was as difficult as possible.

-This is a pluggable function, and it can be replaced by a plugin.
+Pluggable function — this function can be replaced from a plugin.
 It means that this function is defined (works) only after all plugins are loaded (included), but before this moment this function has not defined.
 Therefore, you cannot call this and all functions depended on this function directly from a plugin code.
 They need to be called on plugins_loaded hook or later, for example on init hook.

-Function replacement (override) — in a plugin you can create a function with the same name, then it replace this function.
+Function replacement (override) — in must-use or regular plugin you can create a function with the same name, then it will replace this function.

 No Hooks.